Elizabeth Hutchison Bernard Author of Award-Winning Historical Fiction

 Marriage offers Mary a comfortable life in London, until a journey through southern India reminds her again of the injustices of conquest.
 Frustrated by her powerlessness, and ashamed of what she now views as her own hypocrisy, she longs to return home to Brahan Castle and the people of Ross-shire.
 But as a series of tragedies unfolds, Mary must confront a growing fear that the dire prophecy of her family’s ruin is indeed coming to pass, and she may become the prophet’s final messenger of death.

-The Seaforth Heiress continues the series Historic Women of the Highlands by award-winning author Elizabeth Hutchison Bernard, who says about the novel’s main character:
+Award-winning author Elizabeth Hutchison Bernard says about the novel’s main character:

 “Mary Mackenzie was not a crusader or activist, being very much entrenched in the social order of her day.
 But it is recorded by many who knew her, or knew of her, that Mary possessed a kind heart.
 I believe it more than likely that her scruples were informed at a relatively young age by the harsh realities she observed in colonial Barbados, and her later exposure to the plight of native peoples in India.